SaintJeane/Life_expectancy_model/README.md

-Just a simple project on life expectancy model using linear regression on a PySpark environment.
+A simple project on life expectancy model using linear regression on a PySpark environment.